OpenTasmania/oj-server/docs/plan.md

 ## **10. Conclusion**

-The Open Journey Planner Server project has a solid foundation but can benefit significantly from the improvements outlined in this plan.
+The Open Journey Server project has a solid foundation but can benefit significantly from the improvements outlined in this plan.
 By focusing on a modular and canonical data architecture, while also improving code quality, features, DevOps, security, and performance, the project can become more robust, maintainable, and user-friendly.